MarcusWolschon/osmeditor4android/documentation/docs/help/en/Preferences.md

 The dialog displayed allows to edit the meta-data for individual templates or delete them, save the current templates and load templates from files.

+## Nearby POI display

+Configure the keys used for the nearby POI display.

 ## Advanced preferences

 Starts the advanced preferences editor.